nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `deletefromorg INDEX NAME`

-Deletes the person at the specified index from an organisation with the specified name.
+Deletes the person at the specified index in the person list of an organisation with the specified name.

 Examples:

 * `deletefromorg 1 n/Facebook`
-> Deletes the 1st person from the Facebook organisation.
+> Deletes the 1st person in the person list of the Facebook organisation.

 <div markdown="block" class="alert alert-info">
 :bulb: Insert tips